circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

 ## Why Tendermint does not have this property

-We discuss [here](../misbehavior.md#what-cannot-be-done) that there are cases in Tendermint where we cannot decide from the outside who misbehaved.
+We discuss [here](../misbehavior.md#what-cannot-be-done) that there are cases in Tendermint where we cannot decide who misbehaved.
 The main challenge is the following: If a process committed a value `v` in round `r`, there are cases where we cannot say whether a prevote for a different value `v'` in a larger round `r' > r` by the same process is according to the algorithm